legault/emacs/README.md

 I do many of my tasks within Emacs, a "family" of text editors (really just a Lisp interpreter) that can do a lot of things (some people say anything).
 Tasks I do in Emacs include note taking, programming (mostly in R), tracking RSS feeds, doing version control, and managing citations.

-I have occasionally been asked how to get started with Emacs, so I've created this (very) basic repository with some tips and links to more comprehensive guides.
+I am sometimes asked how to get started with Emacs, so I've created this (very) basic repository with some tips and links to more comprehensive guides.

 [Download and Installation](#Download)